International Concerto Competition 2018

 |13 – 18||College students and professional musicians|

-Winners will perform at Weill Recital Hall at Carnegie Hall in New York City
+Winners will perform at Weill Recital Hall at Carnegie Hall in New York City on the following dates

 $300 Scholarship and other Special Awards may be granted based on the judges’ recommendations.

 International panel of qualified judges will evaluate audition materials.
 All judges are independent, and their students are not allowed to apply this season.
 The concert pianist and teacher Ms. Irina Kaufman-Brookes (U.K./Russia) is invited as a Chairwoman of the Concerto Competition 2018.
 A graduate from the Moscow Gnessin Academy of Music, classes of Prof. E. Lieberman and Prof. L. Naumov, Ms. Kaufman-Brookes won a number of the International Competitions and performed as a solo and chamber ensemble pianist with the Bolshoi Theater, Stanislavskiy and Nemirovich – Danchenko Opera Theatre, and many orchestras across the Europe and USA.